 All computer software have bugs.
-Most of these bugs are annoying, but they are harmless.
+Most of these bugs are annoying, but they are hamless.

 However, some bugs allow to read protected information, to modify data, or to disrupt the service.
-These bugs that have an impact on system security are called computer vulnerabilities.
+These bugs that have an impact on system security are called computer vulnerabilities, which require your vigilance.

 For example, if the vulnerable software has not anticipated the case (i.e. if it is buggy), an attacker can use a path like "../../sensitive_file" to read this file.
 This software flaw therefore makes it possible to read protected information.
 Developers should have used canonical paths in this case.

 Another example, if the vulnerable system has not foreseen it, a hacker can use a login with a syntax like "user1 \0 user2", in order to authenticate himself under another account.
 This computer vulnerability thus compromises data.
 In this case, developers should have filtered the forbidden characters.

 Last example, if the vulnerable network protocol is not prepared, a hacker can send a request generating a very large response, in order to overload the network.
 This protocol error then disrupts the service.
 In this case, designers should have limited the size of unauthenticated responses.

 In any case, we can see that these errors in the design or development of applications have an impact on security.
 These are vulnerabilities.